IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 The relative path URL to which users will be sent after signup.
 The default setting is below.

-``curl -X PUT -d true /dataverseuser.xhtml?editMode=CREATE http://localhost:8080/api/admin/settings/:SignUpUrl``
+``curl -X PUT -d '/dataverseuser.xhtml?editMode=CREATE' http://localhost:8080/api/admin/settings/:SignUpUrl``

 :TwoRavensUrl
 +++++++++++++